Lifailon/oh-my-posh-themes/README.md

 To save the theme to the system for offline use and set it as the default profile, use the `Save` parameter.

-💡 Note, this will overwrite your default profile (You can check its contents using the `notepad $Profile` command).
+💡 Note, this will overwrite your default profile (You can check its contents using the command: `notepad $Profile`).

 ```PowerShell
 Set-PoshTheme -Theme System-Sensors -Save